-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of our note receivable and cash and cash equivalents.
-We perform periodic evaluations of the underlying hotel property securing the note receivable.
-See further discussion in Note 5.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of our notes receivable and cash and cash equivalents.
+See further discussion of our notes receivable in Note 5.
 We maintain cash and cash equivalents with various financial institutions.
 We perform periodic evaluations of the relative credit standing of these financial institutions and limit the amount of credit exposure with any one institution.